5 Things You Need To Know About Susan Powell

 Josh claimed his wife didn’t go camping with the rest of the family on the day she disappeared.
-But Charlie told officers that his mom did go with them on the night she went missing — but did not come home.
-Susan's parents claimed that Braden drew a picture of a van with three people in it, and told carers that "Mommy was in the trunk” while at daycare several months later.
+But Charlie told officers that his mom did go with them on the night she went missing – but did not come home.
+According to Seattle's KIRO-FM radio, Susan's parents claimed Braden drew a picture of a van with three people in it, and several months laters said, "Mommy was in the trunk.”
 Josh denied his sons’ claims.

 4. Susan’s Blood Was Found In The House